ABC-Tech-Global/SpeedXPayAffiliateFE/README.md

   - API: `cd server && npm ci && npm run build && npm start` (port 4000).
 - Health checks (API): `GET /health` and `GET /db/health`.
 - Storage: persist `server/uploads/` if using KYC/image uploads.
+  - Vercel Blob: the app stores the full public URL for new uploads.
+If older rows only contain a path like `kyc/xxx.png`, the API will join it with `BLOB_PUBLIC_BASE_URL` when serving images.
+Ensure this env is set to avoid broken images.
 - Docker: pass env via platform secrets; ensure the above variables are provided at runtime.

 ## Run the stack